hyprwm/hyprland-wiki/pages/Contributing and Debugging/_index.md

 `make debug`

-attach and profile in your preferred way.
+Attach and profile in your preferred way.

 ### Meson